c-blake/lc/README.md

 Multi-dimensionality/Attribute Layers
 =====================================
-The most obscure of these is likely "multi-dimensional".
+The most obscure idea is likely "multi-dimensional".
 I mean this in the mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
 Examples of dimensions/attributes may help.